-It’s disappointing Fall doesn’t last longer, because it’s the time I’m most able to decrease my asthma meds and not pay for it.
-Sure, I may only be able to get down to one puff of Zenhale from two, and usually have to bump up my inhaled steroid, Qvar, to compensate, but being able to decrease the long acting bronchodilator slightly is still a win in my book, if only for a couple of months.
-Maybe one day I’ll be able to drop this year round, but I haven’t gotten there yet.
-(And my asthma doc is pretty adamant I stay on at least one puff of it!)
+It’s disappointing fall doesn’t last longer, because it’s the time I’m most able to decrease my asthma meds and not pay for it.
+Sure, I may only be able to get down to one puff of Zenhale from two, and usually have to bump up my inhaled steroid, Qvar, to compensate, but being able to decrease the long-acting bronchodilator slightly is still a win in my book, if only for a couple of months.
+Maybe one day I’ll be able to drop this year-round, but I haven’t gotten there yet.
+(And my asthma doctor is pretty adamant I stay on at least one puff of it!)

 Oh, and while nothing to do with asthma, the hoodies-and-jeans combo is my favorite hands-down, so it’s not exactly surprising that fall is my favorite season, even outside of asthma.